ut-proj/presentations/content/_index.md

 [//]: Speaker-Notes:
 {{% note %}}
+In undertone, you're using code to issue commands to Extempore or your DAW or connected devices.
+These commands then let you play various musical sources.

+Comfort at this level then pushes you to do more, such as adjusting the sounds as they are being played -- another type of control.

-Because once you can control your music devices programmatically, you can play them in new and different ways.
+And when you can control your music like this, at nearly meta-levels, you can play in new and different ways.

+A very clear example of systems feedback :-)
 {{% /note %}}

 ---

-## Personal interests in its use
+## Using for personal interest

 * Long, slow looping music in given keys, but random notes or intervals
 * Accompanyment for practice
 * Jam sessions
 * Endless, non-repeating background, ambient music